Hexxeh/spotify-websocket-api/README.md

 Getting started
 ---------------

+NOTE: This API will only work with paid Spotify accounts.
+I'm perfectly fine with this restriction and won't be attempting to circumvent it, nor will I merge patches that do.
+It'd only end in a game of cat and mouse which is a waste of everyone's time.
+If you like Spotify, buy a Premium account and tell the industry that it's a great payment model for music.

 Firstly, try out the demo script to make sure you've got the dependencies installed properly:

 * requests >= 1.0